collective/Products.Poi/Products/Poi/README.txt

 You may also need to re-install Poi, and perform an Archetypes schema update, by going to archetypes_tool, and the Schema Update tab in the ZMI.

+And you may need to remove some conditional expressions in the portal_javascripts to make sure all needed scripts load (at least for TinyMCE).

 Please note one **very important** thing:

 - If you upgrade Poi, you're likely to have to make this change again!